aman010/Curosity_search_Exploration/README.md

+## Key Mechanisms and Implementation Details

+Our safety framework is built on two core risk metrics applied via a weighted penalty ($\mathbf{-\beta \times R_{\text{Total}}}$) to the final reward.

+1. Macro-Strategic Risk ($\mathbf{R_{MS}}$) - Value Uncertainty

+This component addresses the uncertainty of the game state itself, penalizing 50/50 fights.

+Metric: Derived from the Smoothed Advantage (Current Agent Value - Opponent Value).

+Smoothing: We use an Exponential Moving Average (EMA) on the instantaneous advantage to reduce noise and prevent overreaction to minor fluctuations.
+This ensures the risk signal is based on a reliable trend, not a single observation.

+Penalty: $\mathbf{R_{MS}}$ is highest when the Smoothed Advantage is near zero (an uncertain state) and lowest when the outcome is clear (decisive win or loss).

+2. Policy Divergence Risk ($\mathbf{R_{PD}}$) - Policy Uncertainty

+This component addresses the uncertainty of the agent's policy, which is crucial for safety.

+Metric: Calculated using the Policy Entropy (Shannon Entropy) of the action probability distribution.

+Goal: High entropy means the policy is "confused" and unsure of the best action.

+Penalty: $\mathbf{R_{PD}}$ is highest when the policy is uncertain (high entropy) and lowest when the policy is certain (low entropy).
+This drives the agent to quickly find and commit to confident, decisive actions.

+Combined Risk: The total macro-safety penalty is based on the maximum of the two risks, $\mathbf{R_{\text{Total}} = \max(R_{MS}, R_{PD})}$, ensuring the agent is penalized if either the game state or its own policy is unstable.

 | Experiment | Mean Agent 1 | Mean Agent 2 | Std Agent 1 | Std Agent 2 |
 |------------|--------------|--------------|-------------|-------------|
 | Simple_approach_augmented + Curiosity 0.1 | -43.902 | -64.785 | 122.346 | 100.005 |